 “The best way to maintain bleached gray hair is by adding protein and moisture to the hair.
 I recommend using a reconstructing mask like Wella Professionals Fusion Intense Repair Mask,” says Zoë.
 “It’s important that the hair has some softness, and this is what reconstructing masks give: You need softness and glide, so when your hair is touched with a brush or when you blow-dry it, you don’t damage it.”
 Making sure this is supplemented with the correct tools, like the best hair dryer for your hair type, is also helpful to make sure any damaging elements are kept to a minimum.

 To keep the tone looking great, you have to do maintenance at home as well as in-salon.
-“Toning is not just something that is done in the salon—my clients want to keep their hair looking fresh between visits, so I always send them home with a Wella Professionals Color Fresh Semi-Permanent Color (the only color I would ever recommend people use themselves at home), or a pigmented mask,” advises Zoë.
+“Toning is not just something that is done in the salon—my clients want to keep their hair looking fresh between visits, so I always send them home with a Wella Professionals Color Fresh Semi-Permanent Color (the only color I would ever recommend people use themselves at home), the best root touch up products or a pigmented mask,” advises Zoë.

 15 inspiring gray hair color ideas